Skip to content

 Stephen Cregar headshot

 As associate dean leading discovery, graduate education, space optimization and faculty affairs, Creager is dedicated to supporting graduate students, and optimizes laboratory, office, teaching and learning space for faculty, staff and students.
 He also will direct the College’s faculty mentoring program.
 Creager joined Clemson University in 1995 as an assistant professor in the department of chemistry.
 Formerly, he has held positions of provost fellow, chair of the department of chemistry and interim associate dean of The Graduate School.
-He is the author or co-author on over 110 peer-reviewed journal articles and several book chapters and patents, and he has served as major adviser for 17 Ph.D. and eight M.S. graduates.
+He is the author or co-author on over 110 peer-reviewed journal articles and several book chapters and patents, and he has served as major advisor for 17 Ph.D. and eight M.S. graduates.
 Creager’s research is in the general area of electrochemical energy conversion and storage, and includes work on lithium batteries, hydrogen fuel cells, water electrolysis cells and related devices.
 Creager has a bachelor’s degree in chemistry from Rensselaer Polytechnic Institute and a Ph.D. degree in analytical chemistry from the University of North Carolina.
 Prior to accepting his first academic appointment, he worked as a National Institutes of Health postdoctoral scientist at the University of Texas in Austin.

 Calvin Williams